-The Japanese government submitted its comment at the time of the TBT Notification and has expressed its concerns at consultations through the Japan-EU EPA Joint Committee at the end of February 2024 and the WTO TBT Committee in March 2024.
+The Japanese government submitted its comment at the time of the TBT Notification and has expressed its concerns at consultations through the Japan-EU EPA Joint Committee in January 2025 as well as the WTO TBT Committee in March 2025 and the WTO Trade in Goods Council in April 2025.
 Japan will continue to closely look into the developments of the details of the revision of the regulations and encourage the system to be balanced in terms of safety, energy efficiency, and other aspects.